A River Runs Through It (film): Plot

 Jessie eventually asks Norman to help her alcoholic brother Neal, who is visiting from Southern California.
 Norman and Paul dislike Neal, but at Jessie's insistence they invite him to go fly fishing.
-Neal shows up drunk with Rawhide, a prostitute he met the night before.
-Norman and Paul get separated from Neal but fish anyway and return to their car hours later to find that Neal and Rawhide have drunk all the beer, had sex, and passed out naked.
+Neal shows up drunk with a can of worms and a woman named Rawhide, a prostitute he met the night before.
+Norman and Paul get separated from Neal but go fishing anyway.
+They return to their car hours later to find that Neal and Rawhide have drunk all the beer, have had sex, have passed out naked, and both suffered severe sunburns.

 Norman drives an intoxicated Neal home, where Jessie is enraged that the brothers left Neal alone with the beer instead of fishing with him.
 Norman tells Jessie that he is falling in love with her.
 Jessie drives away angry but a week later asks Norman to come to the train station to see Neal off.
 After the train departs, Jessie laments her failure to save Neal from his alcoholism.
 Norman shows Jessie a letter from the University of Chicago offering him a faculty position in the Department of English Literature.
 He tells Jessie that he does not wish to leave Montana and when it becomes clear that it is because of her, she embraces him.

 That night, a drunken Norman meets up with Paul and announces his love for Jessie.
 Paul says that they should celebrate but instead takes Norman to the Lolo speakeasy.
 Paul tries to get in on the poker game in the backroom, but the dealer will not let him play because he already owes so much.
-Paul tells Norman that he is not leaving since he is feeling lucky and that he will convince the others to let him play.
+This leads to a brief altercation until Norman intervenes.
+At the car, Paul tells Norman that he is not leaving since he is feeling lucky and that he will convince the others to let him play.
 Norman reluctantly drives off after Paul asks him to go fishing the next day.